Residential Air Duct Cleaning Services

 - Our Equipment: Using our portable trailer mounted vacuum unit or portable equipment, we establish a high speed reverse air flow through each supply air duct run.
 We attach an eight inch diameter suction hose from the vac trailer or portable negative air machines to the supply ductwork.
 Our powerful vac trailer’s airflow lifts and carries all the organic matter and debris scrubbed from the interior of the supply ductwork out of the structure.
 This air flow also helps control any of the dirty material from being released into the home or workplace.

-- Clean from the Return Filter: Using portable HEPA filtered vacuum, we manually clean the return chase and ductwork.
+- Clean the Return: Using portable HEPA filtered vacuum, we manually clean the return chase and ductwork.
 When appropriate, the negative suction and Rotary Power brush are used to clean the return ductwork.
 The return grille is also cleaned.

-- Clean the A/C Unit Itself: Using portable HEPA filtered equipment, we manually clean the air handler unit (typically in the attic), including the return plenum, blower, heat exchanger, evaporator coils, and supply plenum (the box that the ducts hook up to before they go to the rooms).
+- Clean the Air Handler: Using portable HEPA filtered equipment, we manually clean the air handler unit (typically in the attic), including the return plenum, blower, heat exchanger, evaporator coils, and supply plenum (the box that the ducts hook up to before they go to the rooms).

 Step 2: Treat it!

 Step 4: Check it!